 We are committed to exploring and implementing best practices and innovations for data centers, end points (personal computing), purchasing, e-waste disposal, and printing.

-Develop Harvard Sustainable IT Standards to reduce energy and emissions from IT infrastructure and end users.
-View our Plan
+Harvard is committed to developing University-wide Sustainable IT Standards to reduce energy and emissions from IT infrastructure and end users.
+VIEW OUR PLAN

 A Green IT sub-committee composed of key IT and facilities leaders across Harvard is revising key guidelines and recommendations for reducing energy and cutting greenhouse gas emissions from the University’s IT infrastructure.
-The Green IT sub-committee is co-chaired by Eric D’Souza, Senior Project Manager at Harvard University Information Technology; James Cuff, Director of Research Computing at FAS; and Doug Scatterday, Director of Facilities at HBS.
+The committee is also addressing e-waste and the responsible and ethical disposal of hazardous electronic materials.

 Massachusetts Green High Performance Computing Center